Bachelor of Science in Law and Justice Studies

 10. Internships are not required but strongly encouraged

 11. Internships require a 3.0 GPA

 12. All major requirements and major electives require a “C” or better.

-Legal Specialty transfer credits are evaluated on a case by case basis by the Legal Studies Department Chair in consultation with the Registrar of the College unless an articulation agreement; is currently in place with the transfer school.
+Legal Specialty transfer credits are evaluated on a case by case basis by the Law and Justice Studies Department Chair in consultation with the Registrar of the College unless an articulation agreement; is currently in place with the transfer school.
 The Registrar is the final authority in all transfer matters.
 The evaluation shall include a review of the transferring institution’s catalog concerning Legal Specialty courses, course descriptions, course level, number of credit hours and course syllabi.
 In addition, this evaluation may include a consultation with the instructor and the Department Chair of the transferring institution.
 The following are basic requirements for transfer credits:

 • NO CLEP tests (College Level Exam Program), challenge exams or DANTES tests are accepted as transfer credits for Legal Specialty courses